Mental Capacity in Criminal vs Civil Proceedings (UK Guide 2026)

 What Is Mental Capacity?

-Mental capacity refers to a person’s ability to make a specific decision at a specific time.
-Under the MCA, a person lacks capacity if they are unable to:
+Mental capacity is the ability to make a specific decision at a specific time.
+A person lacks capacity if they cannot:

 Mental Capacity in Civil Proceedings